-The performance The Last Breath addressed the issues surrounding immigration and Xhenophobia in South Africa.
+The performance The Last Breath addressed issues surrounding immigration and xenophobia in South Africa.
 The Last Breath took the audience on the journey refugees take to get to South Africa.
-This production was based on the story of Chilishe Nelson Musonda from Zambia, former student of the Art and Media Access Center.
-About his arrival in South Africa, his struggle to stay in the country, anger, frustration and Xhenophobia.
-It was about the love for the family he left behind that gave him strength to keep fighting for a better life for himself and his family.
+This production was based on the story of Chilishe Nelson Musonda from Zambia, a former student of the Art and Media Access Center.
+It addressed his arrival in South Africa, his struggle to stay in the country, anger, frustration and xenophobia.
+It was about the love for the family he left behind that gave him the strength to keep fighting for a better life for himself and his family.
 The Last Breath was performed as part of the Ikhwezi Theater Festival in Cape Town.
-This festival provides a platform for community theater groups in South Africa and especially Cape Town.
+This festival provides a platform for community theatre groups in South Africa and Cape Town in particular.

 Partner organisation: AMAC